 Contact DeMayo Law Offices

 Our Charlotte speeding motorcycle accident attorneys are available 24/7 to speak with you.
 You can reach us when you need us the most to get answers to your questions or find out the status of your case.
 Customer service is of the utmost importance to us.
 We want our clients to always feel like a priority.

 We take cases on contingency, meaning there are no upfront fees or costs.
 You don’t have to worry about spending additional money while you’re seeking justice.
 We don’t collect any legal fees unless we secure compensation for you.
 If we lose your case, you won’t owe us anything.

-Michael A. DeMayo is an award-winning Charlotte speeding motorcycle accident attorney.
-He has earned an AV Preeminent® rating from Martindale-Hubbell, a distinction only given to the top attorneys in the country.
+Our award-winning Charlotte speeding motorcycle accident attorneys have earned an AV Preeminent® rating from Martindale-Hubbell, a distinction only given to the top attorneys in the country.
 We also received awards from the Million Dollar Advocates Forum, The National Trial Lawyers Top 100, and other prestigious organizations.

 If you were in a motorcycle accident involving a speeding driver and suffered injuries, contact us immediately.
 One of our Charlotte speeding motorcycle accident attorneys can meet with you for a free consultation to discuss the details of your case and advise the available options for recovering the maximum compensation you need.

 We’re ready to go to battle for you against the insurance company and at-fault driver.
 You can depend on us to provide the top-notch legal representation you deserve.
 Call us right now at (704) 333-1000.